bitnami-labs/sealed-secrets/helm/sealed-secrets/README.md

 ### To 2.0.0

 A major refactoring of the chart has been performed to adopt several common practices for Helm charts.
-Upgrades from previous chart versions should work, however, the values structure suffered several changes and you'll have to adapt your custom values/parameters so they're aligned with the new structure.
+Upgrades from previous chart versions should work, however, the values structure experienced several changes and you'll have to adapt your custom values/parameters so they're aligned with the new structure.
 For instance, these are a couple of examples:

 - `controller.create` renamed as `createController`.
 - `securityContext.*` parameters are deprecated in favor of `podSecurityContext.*`, and `containerSecurityContext.*` ones.